arcus-azure/arcus.eventgrid/docs/preview/02-Features/running-integration-tests.md

 ### Receiving events in your tests
 By using the `ServiceBusEventConsumerHost` you can subscribe to Azure Event Grid events on a custom topic and consume them in your tests.

-As requests are flowing in asynchronously, we provide the capability to retry the looking for an event which is using an exponential back off.
+As requests are flowing in asynchronously, we provide the capability to retry the lookup for an event which is using an exponential back-off.

 In order to use this host, we require you to set up a small infrastructure in Azure that is consuming all events on your custom Azure Event Grid topic.